ReneRuts/Zoomi/README.md

 ![current weather](ReadmeImages/screenScreenshots/currentWeather.png)

-We also secured this API request with SSl-pining.
+We also secured this API request with SSl-pinning.
 We did that in the following way:
 - First you have to execute this command to get the server certificate / public key hash:
 ```
 openssl s_client -connect api.open-meteo.com:443 -servername api.open-meteo.com </dev/null \